TyphosLabs/super-errors/README.md

 That simple error handler does a lot for you.
 First, the safe message and http status code are sent back to the user providing a much more friendly and helpful user experience.
 Second, if an unknown error slips through the cracks, the user will get a 500 with `There was an error.` as the message instead of potentially sensitive information.
 And third, you get all the sexy information you want to know in your logs.

-What sexy information is in the console, you ask?
+What sexy information is in the logs, you ask?
 Let me show you:

 ```
 NotifyUser: Could not create user